Country Information Research Guide

-Freely accessible on the web, this citation tool is an addon for Mozilla's Firefox browser.
-With Zotero you can capture citations, store them (along with the pdfs), produce bibliographies and works cited pages, and more.
+Freely accessible on the web, this citation tool is an addon for Mozilla's Firefox browser, but also works in a slightly different manner with Safari and Chrome.
+Using Zotero you can capture citations, store them (along with the pdfs), produce bibliographies and works cited pages, and more in record time.
 It has an addon for MS Word to enable in-text citations and insertion of bibliographies.
-Recommended by librarians everywhere!
+Recommended by librarians everywhere.

 Automatically Generated Citations

-can be found in our Library Catalog (to the right of the item on the Results page), as well as in most databases (like Academic Search Premier, PsycINFO, Communications and Mass Media Complete, etc.).
-Databases often provide an instant citation in a couple of different styles.
+can be found in most databases (like Academic Search Premier, PsycINFO, Communications and Mass Media Complete, etc.).
+Databases often provide an instant citation in a several different styles.